Estimated reading time: 6 minutes

 Regardless of a volunteer’s role, leadership and oversight are important to ensure they feel supported.

-Someone should always be available to answer questions, resolve issues, or troubleshoot the unexpected.
+Someone should always be available to answer questions, resolve issues, and troubleshoot unexpected issues.

-Ensure volunteers understand the chain of command and know who to go to with questions.
+Ensure volunteers understand the chain of command and know whom to contact with questions.

 9. Always Say Thank You

-Following a busy season, invest some time thanking volunteers for their help.
+Following a busy season, take some time to thank volunteers for their help.

-Share information about attendance, reaction, and success of Christmas-related events to help volunteers recognize the part they played in pulling it off.
+Share information on attendance, reactions, and the success of Christmas-related events to help volunteers recognize the role they played in making it happen.

 Most people treasure a personalized handwritten note, so invest the time to put it in print to show your gratitude.